byu-biophysics-archive/Manual_tomo_annotate/README.md

-# manual_tomo_annotate
+# Manual Tomogram Annotations
-Repo for the pipeline for manual tomogram annotations to create data to train models on.
+This repository hosts the necessary scripts to create labeled data for tomograms to be used in model training.
+This data can range from segmenting entire bacteria to labeling flagellar motors.
+###### Contents
+- Conda environment setup
+- ITKSnap set up (segmenting program)
+- File conversion scripts
+- Conventions for data names/organization
+- Instructions for storing data on the supercomputer